Gyruss: Gameplay

-Asteroids fly straight outwards from the centre of the screen at regular intervals.
+Asteroids fly straight outwards from the center of the screen at regular intervals.
 They cannot be destroyed, but a small points bonus is given for shooting at them.

-Laser beam generators occasionally fly straight outwards from the centre of the screen.
+Laser beam generators occasionally fly straight outwards from the center of the screen.
 They consist of two generator segments with a laser beam between them; destroying either generator deactivates the beam.
 The player's ship is destroyed by contact with either the generators or the beam.

 The player begins the game "2 WARPS TO NEPTUNE".
 After completing each level, the player is one warp closer to a planet.
 Each time a planet is reached, the player's ship is seen flying towards it and then a short bonus round is played, where the player can shoot enemy ships for bonus points without worrying about being destroyed by them.
 Each enemy destroyed in the bonus stage scores 100 or 10,000 for all 40.
 After reaching Neptune, the player is then three warps from Uranus, and progresses through Saturn, Jupiter, Mars, and finally Earth, taking three warps to reach each planet, then repeats thereafter.
-Stage one and every 10th stage thereafter the enemies do not fire on the player when entering the screen.
+At stage 1 and every 10th stage thereafter, the enemies do not fire on the player when entering the screen.

-After completing Earth's bonus stage, the player must travel through the very fast "3 WARPS TO NEPTUNE" level before returning to the start of the game.
+After completing Earth's bonus stage, the player must travel through the fast "3 WARPS TO NEPTUNE" level before they can return to the start of the game.

-Extra lives will be given, but vary from one machine to another; when over 999,990 is scored, no more lives thereafter.
+Extra lives will be given at certain point thresholds, varying from one machine to another, but when the player's score is higher than 999,990 points, they can no longer obtain score-based extra lives.

 Music

-The game's background music is an electronic, uptempo arrangement of J. S. Bach's Toccata and Fugue in D minor, BWV 565; this particular track is similar to "Toccata", a rock arrangement by the UK-based instrumentalist group Sky.
+The game's background music is an uptempo electronic arrangement of Johann Sebastian Bach's Toccata and Fugue in D minor, BWV 565; this particular track is similar to "Toccata", a rock arrangement by the UK-based group Sky.
 Gyruss uses stereo sound, which according to the bonus material for Konami Arcade Classics, was achieved by utilizing discrete audio circuits.

+The audio system consists of five 3-voice General Instrument AY-3-8910A sound chips.

 Ports

-Parker Brothers released contemporary ports for the Atari 2600, Atari 5200, Atari 8-bit family, ColecoVision, and Commodore 64.
+Parker Brothers released ports for the Atari 2600, Atari 5200, Atari 8-bit computers, ColecoVision, and Commodore 64 in June 1984.
 A version for the ZX Spectrum was coded but never released.

-Famicom

-Gyruss was remade for the Family Computer Disk System in Japan, and later the Nintendo Entertainment System in North America, released by Konami's subsidiary Ultra Games.
-These versions include several major revisions.
+Gyruss was remade for the Famicom Disk System in Japan, and later the Nintendo Entertainment System in North America, released by Konami's subsidiary Ultra Games.
+These versions include several major revisions: